anoduck/Biber-OpenBSD/README.md

 `texhash ~/texmf`

 *NOTE* after running the above command, `kpsewhich -var-value=TEXHOME` will no longer print anything.

-> NOTE TO ANODUCK; I think you could make the texmf directory anywhere and run `texhash` with the appropriate directory, however I wanted to play things by the book.
-If you're more confident about the safety of this then you could recommend a different place.
-I personally can't stand cluttering up my home directory.)

 Now go back to the `~/Sandbox/biber/testfiles` directory and `pdflatex test ; biber test ; pdflatex test`.
 Open the test.pdf; if you have no errors then your test.pdf will list a single successful reference.